keithalewis/math/um1.md

 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}

-This note provides a replacement for the Black-Scholes/Merton theory of option valuation.
+This note provides a replacement for the Black, Scholes[@BlaSch1973] and Merton[@Mer1973] theory of option valuation.
+It is a simple extension of Stephen Ross'[Ros1978] Fundamental Theorem of Asset Pricing.
+Ross used the Hahn-Banach theorem to show every arbitrage-free model must satisfy a geometric constraint.

+Their assumption of continuous time trading is not realisitic and leads to paradoxical results.

 It defines a model for instrument prices and cash flows, and a realistic model of trading.

-The Achille's heel of their model is that it assumes continuous time trading.
+The Achille's heel of
+their model is that it assumes continuous time trading.
 This leads to paradoxical results[^1].

+Stephen Ross [@Ros1978] started a cottage industy of mathematicians

 This note does not solve the crucial problem of when and how much to trade.
 It only provides an elementary but mathematically rigorous